-How to make cole slaw that stays crunchy and doesn’t get soggy.
-This is our family recipe for Creamy Classic Crunchy Cole Slaw.
-A traditional cole slaw with mayo and vinegar.
+Coleslaw salad recipe.
+How to make coleslaw that stays crunchy and doesn’t get soggy.
+This is our family recipe for Creamy Classic Crunchy Coleslaw.
+A traditional creamy coleslaw recipe with mayo and vinegar.

 I can take or leave the carrot, but I do put it in when I want to brighten up the overall appearance.
 This is a recipe that I’ve been making for 40 years.
 My Aunt Lena’s tried and true Kansas Cole Slaw.
 She’d bring to to most all family gatherings.
 And in my books, it’s perfect.
 She’s also responsible for this Old Fashioned Sweet Tangy Four Bean Salad that we all clamored over.

-But what is the secret to keeping it as crunchy as possible?
+But what is the secret to keeping coleslaw as crunchy as possible?